GuestSneeze-OS/GuestSneezeOS-old/README.md

 # Make Custom GuestSneezeOS Based ISO

+> [!CAUTION]
+> Sometimes The ISO's Can Get Corrupted Or Have Errors While Booting (Such As Wiping SSD And Not Booting) But This Is Rare If There Are Issues Please Report Them [Here](https://github.com/pieroproietti/penguins-eggs/issues/new)

 You Can Use Both your Main Account and Root Account To Do This!!!
 - before starting do not use an installed GuestSneezeOS with passwords and user accounts it will be saved in the iso for the next user
 - Open A Terminal Of An Installed Version GuestSneezeOS (Install the apps you want before doing this step)